pencil2d/pencil2d.github.io/doc/faq.md

 **Note** Change the “Number of modifications before autosaving” to affect how often Pencil2D will save automatically.
 As seen on the picture, in this case after 15 strokes or commands (like moving or clearing a frame), you’ll get your file auto-saved.
 You can modify this value and have Pencil2D wait up to 99 steps for the auto-save to be triggered.

 Note that before auto-save can work properly you HAVE to save your file manually at least once (i.e give it a name and specify a location to be saved on your computer).
 However, if you have the auto-save option enabled, and you have not saved your file at least once, once auto-save activates you’ll be prompted to save your file for the first time.

+**Avoiding Memory Overload Crashes**

+No matter the kind of work you're doing, be it a doodle or a full youtube episode, please, save your new files at the beginning of your work session at least **once**.
+We recently found that people were having constant crashes when working on files with many frames, but they were not saving at least once.

+The problem is that if you do not save, all the drawings will be stored in the RAM, and there's a limit to how much it can store, after reaching that limit your computer memory will not accept any more data and Pencil2D WILL crash.

 ## I can’t seem to import videos, what's up?